bhargav-borah/NanoTensor/README.md

 # NanoTensor
-My implementation of a backpropagation engine.
-Inspired by Andrej Karpathy's micrograd.
+Implementation of a backpropagation engine and building of a neural network from pure Python.
+Inspired by Andrej Karpathy.